TheArtyMorty/GalacticRunSolver/README.md

 It provides cool functionnalities and an online versus mode : https://galactic.run/

 We have been playing this cool online game with friends, and have been struggling several times to get the perfect solutions.
-I decided to start this solver as a personnal project (better solvers already exists) to improve my coding skills.
+I decided to start this solver as a personal project (better solvers already exists) to improve my coding skills.

 So far, the UI looks like this :
 ![Banner](https://github.com/TheArtyMorty/GalacticRunSolver/blob/main/Documentation/ReadMe_Global.png)